PritamChakrabortyShuvo/AWS-Projects/CloudFront-S3-Static-Site-Stack/README.md

 1. **Website Screenshot with **`/admin`** URL:**

-   - When you visit the `/admin` URL (which is intentionally blocked by WAF), the request should be blocked, and you should see an **Access Denied** page.
+   - When you visit the `/admin` URL (which is intentionally blocked by WAF), the request should be blocked & you should see an **Access Denied** page.
 Below is a screenshot showing the website behavior when trying to access the `/admin` path.

     <div align="center">
     <img src="Diagrams/Result.png" width=100%>